bzhanggg/bzhanggg-bzhanggg.github.io/content/_index.md

 ## Misc

 - I am a huge fan of classical music!
 I was a violinist for the rutgers sinfonia in the 2021-2022 orchestra season.
 I've compiled my favorite works in a [spotify](https://open.spotify.com/playlist/12aSUDyCQ0FTuh68nw4XcD?si=773cbf61687d4d4c) playlist.
-- I am the treasurer for rutgers olympic weightlifting, the largest USAW collegiate club in the Northeast.
+- I am the treasurer for rutgers olympic weightlifting, the largest usaw collegiate club in the northeast.